MicrosoftDocs/azure-docs/articles/security-center/security-center-adaptive-network-hardening.md

 ### Add a new rule <a name ="add-rule"> </a>

-You can add an “allow” rule that was not recommended by Security Center.
+You can add an "allow" rule that was not recommended by Security Center.

 > [!NOTE]
-> Only “allow” rules can be added here.
-If you want to add “deny” rules, you can do so directly on the NSG.
+> Only "allow" rules can be added here.
+If you want to add "deny" rules, you can do so directly on the NSG.
 For more information, see [Create, change, or delete a network security group](https://docs.microsoft.com/azure/virtual-network/manage-network-security-group).

 *To add an Adaptive Network Hardening rule:*